 - Muscle tremors

 These are just a few of the side effects of nicotine.
-There are also the costs involved in keeping up the habit, and the difficulty quitting along with the unpleasant withdrawal symptoms which include agitation, anxiety and depression.
+There are also the costs involved in keeping up the habit, the difficulty in quitting and the unpleasant withdrawal symptoms which include agitation, anxiety and depression.

 No easy answer on how to discourage teen vaping